 Tip: If you are traveling during summer, bear in mind that the sea is very rough and it may be a good idea to spend some extra money to fly from Mahé to Praslin.
 If you book well in advance, you can find air tickets as cheap as 70€ (the catamaran costs 50€).

 The most affordable way to travel throughout Praslin and Mahé is the local bus, known as Blue Monster (SPTC).
 On Praslin, the bus operates from 05.50 to 18.20, while on Mahé from 05.30 to 20.30.
 There is also a night bus from Monday to Saturday, tracing the northern and southern parts of the island.

 $ All-day fare trips cost a flat rate of SRC 7, which can be paid directly to the bus driver, while the night service on Mahé costs SRC 10.
-There is also a tourist bus, where air condition is available, and it costs SRC 15.
+There is also a tourist bus, where air conditioning is available, costing SRC 15.

-On La Digue, the main mean of transport is the bike.
+On La Digue, the main means of transport is the bike.
 You can rent one in the jetty or through your accommodation for about 10€ per day.